A Promise to Dad

 Growing up, I was never good at anything except softball, which I played from the 5th grade up until a couple years ago when I took up golf league instead (apparently no one wants a fat middle-aged woman—even if she hits .750 and has a slugging average over a thousand).
 I always used to be fit and muscular—it’s hard not being that way.

 I am married to an amazing man whose talents blow me away (botanist, musician, photographer, woodworker for starters).
 His two daughters accepted me with open arms, and one of them just had a baby.
 So I am technically a gramma now 🙂

 In my spare time, I love camping, training for triathlons, kayaking, walking my dog, reading in the sunshine, writing, photography… basically being outside and/or being creative.

 What would surprise folks?
 I have published 5 [history] books, the last two of which were award-winning books.

 You started writing ‘A promise to dad’ in January 2012.
 Why did you start blogging?
 Are you still blogging for the same reasons?

 I started blogging because I wanted to be accountable to the “universe” about my road back to health.
-I was a caretaker for my Dad (with mom) as he sunk into Alzheimer’s, and a couple days before he died, I promised him that I would get healthy again.
-I couldn’t take it back.
+I was a caretaker for my Dad (with mom) as he sunk into Alzheimer’s.
+A couple of days before he died, I promised him that I would get healthy again and I couldn’t take it back.